Waist-to-Height Ratio Calculator

 Guideline

-Keep waist < half your height (WHtR < 0.5) for a generally healthy range.
+Keep your waist below half your height (WHtR < 0.5) for a generally healthy range.

 FAQ